MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 For RQ1, we examine data from every police force (n = 43) within England and Wales.
 The earliest date covered by our data is 1995.

 For RQ2, we restrict the sample to all properties sold within South Yorkshire Police’s force boundaries.
 We do not know the earliest date covered by SYP data (which is needed to calculated geomasking errors).
 We have been told that SYP data from at least 2010 is available.
-In South Yorkshire, we have roughly 10,000 properties in our eligible sample every year between 2010 and 2012 (12,000 sold in 2013).
+Using public data sources (see Data section), in South Yorkshire we have roughly 10,000 properties in our eligible sample every year between 2010 and 2012 (12,000 sold in 2013).
 The mean house price is virtually unchanged while the price variance increased in 2013 (see table 1).

 __Table 1.
 Summary statistics for South Yorkshire only.__ All prices are in GBP.
 | **Year** | **N** | **Mean Price** | **Mean Log Price** | **Sd Price** | **Sd Log Price** |